hongbo-yao/BayesMTGDS/README.md

 ### Reference
 The background theory is described in:

-- Hongbo Yao, Zhengyong Ren, Jingtian Tang, Rongwen Guo, Jiayong Yan.
+- Hongbo Yao, Zhengyong Ren*, Jingtian Tang, Rongwen Guo, Jiayong Yan.
 Trans-dimensional Bayesian joint inversion of magnetotelluric and geomagnetic depth sounding responses to constrain mantle electrical discontinuities.
-2022, submitted to Geophysical Journal International
+Geophysical Journal International, 2023, accepted

 If this helps you, a citation to our paper is appreciated.